-I receive the below question so frequently that I decided it’s time to address it clearly in a post.
-This version was left as a comment on my blog several months ago:
+I receive the question below so frequently that I decided it’s time to address it clearly in a post.
+This version was left as a comment on my blog a while back:

 Isn’t there such a thing as a bad match between partners, even if neither of them has red flags?
 Even if both are kind, caring, and have the willingness to grow and love one another?
 What about when all that is true but being together feels like nails on a chalkboard and their every move makes your insides grate.

 Other couples seem to love one another with so much less bickering, hyper-arousal, and nit picking.
 What if we’re already doomed because I don’t feel this ease with my partner?